ficusio/openresty/README.md

 The main one is [Alpine linux](https://registry.hub.docker.com/u/alpinelinux/base/)-based `ficusio/openresty:latest`.
 Its virtual size is just 39MB, yet it contains a fully functional [OpenResty](http://openresty.org) bundle  v1.7.7.1 and [`apk` package manager](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management), which allows you to easily install [lots of  pre-built packages](http://forum.alpinelinux.org/packages).

 The other flavor is `ficusio/openresty:debian`.
 It is based on `debian:wheezy` and thus is much bigger in size (256MB).
-It is mostly useful for NginX profiling, as it may not be easy to build different profiling tools with [`musl` libc](http://www.musl-libc.org/), which is used in Alpine Linux.
+It is mostly useful for NginX profiling, as it may not be easy to build different profiling tools with [musl libc](http://www.musl-libc.org/), which is used in Alpine Linux.

 ### Paths & config

 NginX is configured with `/opt/openresty/nginx` [prefix path](http://nginx.org/en/docs/configure.html), which means that, by default, it loads configuration from `/opt/openresty/nginx/conf/nginx.conf` file.
 The default HTML root path is `/opt/openresty/nginx/html/`.

-OpenResty bundle includes several useful Lua modules, which are located in `/opt/openresty/lualib/` directory.
-This directory is already added to Lua package path, so you don't need to specify it in NginX `lua_package_path` directive.
+OpenResty bundle includes several useful Lua modules located in `/opt/openresty/lualib/` directory.
+This directory is already present in Lua package path, so you don't need to specify it in NginX `lua_package_path` directive.

-NginX is built with LuaJIT 2.1, which is also available as stand-alone `lua` binary.
+The Lua NginX module is built with LuaJIT 2.1, which is also available as stand-alone `lua` binary.

 ### `ONBUILD` hook